 The line we took when moving our motion in 2016 was one of pressing urgency to pass this policy, as at the time the new government Education Adoption Act gave the DfE sweeping powers to force schools in “underperforming” local authorities to convert to academy status, linking possible poor SATs results to the forced academisation (a form of privatisation) of our schools.

 We argued that for the first time in decades it looked as if there would be enthusiasm to boycott SATs in a number of quarters.
 Headteachers were against them as poor results with the new, considerably more challenging assessments could at that time lead to academisation.
 Teachers – many of them young who had experienced nothing but SATs themselves – had discovered how arbitrary standardised testing is with the government’s flippant attitude to their inappropriate transformation.
-A cross-party Education Select Committee of MPs and even the Confederation of Business and Industry (CBI) had both publicly voiced opposition against the testing regime as it limits the curriculum and causes stress.
+A cross-party Education Select Committee of MPs and even the Confederation of British Industry (CBI) had both publicly voiced opposition against the testing regime as it limits the curriculum and causes stress.
 Finally parents through different campaigns were gearing up to boycott the SATs themselves by removing their children from them for that week.
 The time to boycott was ripe…

 However, the meat of our motion to ballot for a boycott of high stakes testing was gutted by an Executive Emergency Motion from the leadership which was voted for by conference.
 This argued that the union’s focus should be on the upcoming strike to protect teachers’ terms and conditions with the new Conservative policy of blanket academisation of all our schools by 2022 and cuts to funding.
 Rather than conduct a ballot to boycott, it instead insisted to indicatively ballot primary members to test their reception to the idea.
 We believed this approach was wrong and that a campaign to boycott primary testing would actually galvanise primary members and strengthen the union’s strike.